hellojoechip/notify-telegram/README.md

 <br/>

 ### The second applet <br/>
-This is to send a notification to telegram when a web request is created.
+This is to send a notification to telegram when a web request is received.

 1. Click on 'create' to create a new applet.
 2. Click on 'if this' and search for webhook.